Nagendra1997/mesibo-documentation/index.md

 }
 ```

 ### 3.`chatbot_on_message`

-We only need the message containing queries addressed to our chatbot.
-This user name is configured with `chatbot_uid` . `chatbot_on_message` will alert you for any message sent.
-So, we filter these messages to get only those that are outgoing TO the chatbot and send it for processing.
-For all other messages, we PASS as it is.
+We only need to process messages addressed to the configured `address` of the chatbot.
+For all other messages, we PASS the message as it is.

 ```cpp
 static mesibo_int_t chatbot_on_message(mesibo_module_t *mod, mesibo_message_params_t *p,